What is Mindful Movement and Why Should You Try It?

 Michael James Wong / Photo by Jake Paul White

-Make no mistakes, stress and anxiety are deadly.
-These mental conditions can often have a physical impact on us from increasing the risk of cardiovascular problems to weight gain.
-Tackling the source of the problem is a smart, sensible move for your health and wellness.
+Stress and anxiety are deadly.
+These mental health issues can often have a physical impact on us from increasing the risk of cardiovascular problems to weight gain.
+Tackling the source of the problem is a smart move for your health and wellness.

-According to a recent study from Penn State, practicing mindful movement could be the answer.
+According to a recent study from Penn State, practising trying mindful movement for anxiety could be the answer.
 The researchers looked at the activity and stress levels of 158 students as part of the study.
 When the students were more mindful and active at the same time, their stress and anxiety levels fell dramatically.

 “Most studies in this area have focused on the differences between people who are more versus people who are less mindful, but we saw that college students often slipped in and out of mindful states during the day,” explained David Conroy, professor of kinesiology at Penn State.
 “Developing the ability to shift into these states of mindfulness as needed may be valuable for improving self-regulation and well-being.”

-One of the things that few of us do on a day-to-day basis is bring our attention to the here and now.
-It’s all too easy to get caught up in what’s going on in our minds and not focus on what’s happening around us.
+Modern life is busy.
+When was the last time you stopped and appreciated the present moment?
+Truth be told, it’s easy to get caught up in what’s going on in our minds and not focus on what’s happening around us.
 That’s where mindful movement is different.

 Taking the time to really notice how you’re feeling and your physical state is a skill that you can develop over a period of time.
 At first, you might find that your mind naturally wanders while you’re trying to practice this activity.
 That’s not as big a problem as you might imagine.
 Ease into mindful movement exercises so you can start to hone this skill.

 If you’re ready to start something new and feel like giving mindful movement a whirl, there’s no time like the present.
-Of course, there are mindful movement classes but these tend to be few and far between.
-Failing a specific class, here are two ways to start.
+Luckily, there are plenty of ways you can get started with this practice.
+Let’s take a look at four options that you may wish to try for yourself.

-One of the most common ways to practice mindful movement is through yoga.
+As we’ve covered, one of the most common ways to practice mindful movement is through meditative yoga.
 Some forms of this activity type lend themselves perfectly to mindful meditation.
-For example, hatha yoga often encompasses an element of mindful meditation.
+For instance, hatha yoga often encompasses an element of mindful meditation.
 When searching for a class that’s right for you, be sure to research well.